 War Memorials Trust works to protect and conserve war memorials in the UK.
 The charity relies on donations to provide conservation advice, facilitate grants and manage War Memorials Online.

 If you can help this work, please make an online donation here today.
 By clicking the donate button you will be taken to the online giving website managed for War Memorials Trust by CAF Donate.
 Once your donation is complete you can return to War Memorials Online homepage.

 Alternatively, find out more about supporting War Memorials Trust at www.warmemorials.org.
 This includes information on joining the charity, standing orders and legacy gifts.

 We cannot accept donations towards specific war memorials.
 Check the record for a war memorial to see if the custodian information is given on the Protection tab if you are looking to support a specific war memorial.

 If you have a concern about a war memorial being at risk, neglected, damaged or threatened please report this via the ‘Report a concern with this memorial’ button on the relevant war memorial record on War Memorials Online.
 If the memorial is not yet recorded, please add it first.

-Concerns reported through War Memorials Online, and condition updates indicating Poor or Very bad condition will be investigated by War Memorials Trust.
-If you would like to discuss concerns about a war memorial being ‘at risk’, neglected, damaged or threatened or would like information on grants or general war memorial issues, then please contact:
+Concerns reported through War Memorials Online, and condition updates indicating Poor or Very bad condition will be investigated by the staff at War Memorials Trust.
+Please ensure you add photographs to your report or to the war memorial record so staff can make an assessment.

 If you have physical artefacts or materials associated with war memorials then please visit our FAQs page for further information on what you can do with these.